zipa-tech/add-ssh-keys-linux/README.md

     Enter passphrase (empty for no passphrase):
     Enter same passphrase again:
 ```
+NB:
+    -You can presse enter throughout to use defaults.
+        or
-You will then be prompted to enter the path and name of your existing or new file you need to save your ssh key. for instance /home/username/.ssh/file-name where [file-name] is the name if the file you need to save your ssh key.
+    -You will then be prompted to enter the path and name of your existing or new file you need to save your ssh key. for instance /home/username/.ssh/file-name where [file-name] is the name if the file you need to save your ssh key.
 Then press enter.

-## Installing from pip
+Appearance of your terminal

 ```bash
 # Your keys appear like this